 Kettering Business Park

-Alternate Solution Health Network Relocates to Kettering Business Park
+Alternate Solution Health Network Relocates to Kettering Business Park – Article Archive from 2017

 The City of Kettering is proud to announce that Alternate Solutions Health Network is relocating to Kettering Business Park and completing a major renovation to accommodate their expansion.

 The Kettering based business purchased a 200,000 square foot facility at 1050 Forrer Boulevard in the Kettering Business Park from the City of Kettering.
 The expansion will allow a projected growth in employment of more than 340 jobs in the next five years.
 This reinvestment is critical to the ongoing success of the Kettering Business Park, a city operated economic development project at the site of the former Gentile Air Force Station.
-The project was made possible with support from the Dayton Development Coalition and Tom Nikolai of Mark Fornes Realty.
+The project was made possible with support from the Dayton Development Coalition and the late Tom Nikolai of Mark Fornes Realty.

 Alternate Solutions Health Network, founded in 1999 by Kettering residents David and Tessie Ganzsarto, is a national leader in post-acute strategic partnerships.
 The business collaborates with health systems to build a post-acute continuum of care focused on technology, efficiency, and performance.
 Alternate Solutions Health Network is dedicated to transforming the quality of care for both partners and patients.